"The small studio with the feel of a large agency"

 "I'm in remission now and back to normal," said Keith.
 "Except that I grew out my hair and added a beard.
 HaHa!"

 Keith got his undergraduate degree at William & Mary, and he studied Portfolio Management at The Wharton School of Business through the Merrill Lynch program.
 But these days, you can usually catch him in a Duke shirt as THAT is where he was treated for cancer.
 "I used to be a UNC fan," Keith admits.
 "But after six months at Duke, people started giving me shirts and sweatpants and teddy bears with DUKE written on them.
-Then in 2015 - the year I was cured - Duke won the ACC tournament (again).
+Then in 2015 - the year I was cured - Duke won the NCAA tournament (again).
 I realize that the basketball team did not cure my cancer, but it's still fun rooting for them because of how I feel about that place."

 Keith in January 2015 during chemotherapy for Hodgkin's Lymphoma. (photo by Collins Reagan)